 A non-drug way to limit, prevent, and treat this condition is to look at your shoes!
 You have invested a lot of time, sweat, coaching, training, and devotion to your chosen sport.
 Great footwear combined with insole hardness reduces impact forces, which can go a long way toward preventing a variety of running injuries on top of hemolytic anemia.
-Studies have repeatedly shown that adjusting the hardness of shoe insoles is a successful technique in reducing the amount of hemolysis.
+Studies have repeatedly shown that adjusting the hardness of shoe insoles is a successful technique for reducing the amount of hemolysis.
 Harder insoles are more effective at preventing this injury when compared to soft insoles.

 See them here: (Insoles for FootStrikes)

 Iron loss in sports activities and exercise is cumulative.
 This can occur in athletes who partake in other forms of physical training: tennis and basketball players, weightlifters, cyclists, and ballet dancers.
 It is mainly derived from the number of consecutive training sessions, frequency and intensity of hemolysis cases, perspiration, gastrointestinal bleeding, and hematuria (blood in the urine).

 When the condition of iron deficiency anemia is diagnosed, your doctor will prescribe the appropriate type and dose of iron replacement therapy for you.
-The incidence of iron deficiency anemia increases in people who follow a vegetarian diets, young-adolescent, and females who are menstruating.
+The incidence of iron deficiency anemia increases in people who follow a vegetarian diet, young-adolescent, and females who are menstruating.

 While iron does have a relevant function in an athlete’s performance, do not start any iron supplementation without seeking medical advice from a healthcare provider.
 Taking too much iron can harm the heart and liver, and may result in a condition called hemochromatosis.